Health care workers and long-term care facility residents should get Covid-19 vaccine first, CDC vaccine advisers say - KVIA

 The federal government anticipates that 40 million doses of vaccine could be available in the United States by the end of December if both the Pfizer and Moderna vaccines are approved.

-But all 40 million doses would not be available right away, the CDC’s Dr. Sara Oliver told Tuesday’s meeting.
+But all 40 million doses would not be available right away, Oliver told Tuesday’s meeting.

 “We expect a constrained supply environment,” Oliver said.